 “Our distributor in Busan, along with many other distributors and customers who had orders on hold, decided it is better to be safe than sorry, went along with the suggestion and placed orders, lots of them.”

-The great team at Solar Solve are used to periods of high production output and have rallied to the challenge of making over 60% more solar sunscreens and roller blinds during the first quarter of 2019 that they did last year, by working overtime and with half of the office based staff working on production in the factory, which they are all fully trained to do.
+The great team at Solar Solve are used to periods of high production output and have rallied to the challenge of making over 60% more marine window sun shades and roller blinds during the first quarter of 2019 that they did last year, by working overtime and with half of the office based staff working on production in the factory, which they are all fully trained to do.
 The remaining office based employees are coping extremely well with all of the additional technical queries and documentation that the huge influx of orders has generated.

 Everyone expects that all customers’ export orders will be dispatched by 27th March to clear the UK before the 29th and will be received by them on time as planned.